scandum/wolfsort/README.md

 Why a hybrid?
 ------------------------
-While merge sort is very fast at the adaptive sorting of ordered data, its inability to effectively partition is its greatest weakness.
-Radix sort on the other hand is unable to take advantage of pre-ordered data.
+While merge sort is very fast at sorting ordered data, its inability to effectively partition is its greatest weakness.
+Radix sort on the other hand is unable to take advantage of sorted data.
 Wolfsort tries to avoid the worst case of each algorithm.

 Adaptive partitioning
 ---------------------